MMB8054 : Theoretical Aspects of Animal Welfare

 Assessment Rationale And Relationship

-Summative assessments will focus on evaluating the student's ability to think critically about concepts and approaches underpinning animal welfare science and to write in an academic style.
-It will be done using a scaffolding approach, first helping students to critically assess an AI-generated essay about a welfare topic during a lecture, then using the same exercise (on a different welfare topic) during a first summative assessment.
-Feedback will be provided on time for the last summative assessment, which will require the students to write their own essay (helped or not by AI).
+The first summative assessment will focus on evaluating the student's ability to think critically about concepts and approaches underpinning animal welfare science.
+It will be done using a scaffolding approach, first helping students to critically assess an AI-generated essay about a welfare topic during a lecture, then using the same exercise (on a different welfare topic) during a summative assessment.
+The other summative assessment will complement the first one by testing the students analytical skills via R coding questions and exercise.

 Reading Lists